ranaldsgift/KefinTweaks/README.md

 I think it's also worth mentioning that before the 1.0 release, you can expect to potentially encounter some issues or bugs.
 I try to address these as quickly as I can, and I appreciate your time for raising the issues in the first place!

+Note: The Slideshow at the top of the Home Screen in the video below is from the [MediaBar](https://github.com/IAmParadox27/jellyfin-plugin-media-bar) plugin by [IAmParadox27](https://github.com/IAmParadox27) and [MakD](https://github.com/MakD).

 [![Home Screen Example](https://i.imgur.com/rCboFCB.jpeg)](https://streamable.com/ypnn6n)

 ## Table of Contents